Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 What if you get in trouble?
 You a mosquito, you in trouble.
 Nobody likes us.
 They just smack.
 See a mosquito, smack, smack!
 At least you're out in the world.
 You must meet girls.
-Mosquito girls try to trade up, get with a moth, dragonfly.
+Mosquito girls try to trade up, get with a moth, dragonswim.
 Mosquito girl don't want no mosquito.
 You got to be kidding me!
 Mooseblood's about to leave the building!
 So long, Goober!
 Hey, guys!